Zahid Quraishi: Federal judicial service

-United States magistrate judge service

 Quraishi served as a United States magistrate judge of the United States District Court for the District of New Jersey, a position he was appointed to on June 3, 2019, and left in 2021 upon becoming a district judge.
 He was the first Asian-American to sit on the federal bench in New Jersey.

-District court service

 On March 30, 2021, President Joe Biden announced his intent to nominate Quraishi to serve as a United States district judge of the United States District Court for the District of New Jersey.
+Quraishi was recommended by Senator Cory Booker.
+Quraishi's nomination drew scrutiny from some Muslim American advocates, who criticized the Biden administration for sidestepping a number of Muslim American civil rights organizations to nominate Quraishi.
+Critics said many of Quraishi's legal positions are unknown, and that his past work for U.S. Immigration and Customs Enforcement and his role as a "detention advisor" in the Iraq war raised questions about his stance on civil rights.
 On April 19, 2021, his nomination was sent to the Senate.
 President Biden nominated Quraishi to the seat vacated by Judge Peter G. Sheridan, who assumed senior status on June 14, 2018.
-Quraishi was recommended by Senator Cory Booker.

 On April 28, 2021, a hearing on his nomination was held before the Senate Judiciary Committee.
-On May 20, 2021, his nomination was reported out of committee by a 19–3 vote.
-On June 10, 2021, the United States Senate invoked cloture on his nomination by a 83–16 vote.
-His nomination was confirmed later that day by a 81–16 vote.
+On May 20, 2021, his nomination was favorably reported out of committee by a 19–3 vote.
+On June 10, 2021, the United States Senate invoked cloture on his nomination by an 83–16 vote.
+His nomination was confirmed later that day by an 81–16 vote.
 Upon confirmation, he became the first Muslim-American to serve on a federal district court as an Article III judge.
 He received his judicial commission on June 22, 2021.

-Quraishi's nomination drew scrutiny from some Muslim American advocates, who criticized the Biden administration for sidestepping a number of Muslim American civil rights organizations to nominate Quraishi.
-Critics said many of Quraishi's legal positions are unknown, and that his past work for U.S. Immigration and Customs Enforcement and his role as a "detention advisor" in the Iraq war raised questions about his stance on civil rights.
+Notable rulings

+On January 31, 2023, he blocked a New Jersey law that allows the state to sue the gun industry because it violates the Protection of Lawful Commerce in Arms Act.

+In 2024, Quraishi oversaw Kim v.
+Hanlon, a case brought by Senate candidate Andy Kim and others challenging the county line, a ballot design that allowed county party leaders to give preferential ballot placement to endorsed primary candidates.
+The New Jersey Globe called Quraishi "the most powerful person in New Jersey politics today" for his ability to end or maintain the controversial practice.
+On March 29, 2024, Quraishi issued an injunction against the county line, directing clerks to instead print ballots with candidates organized by office in randomized order for the 2024 Democratic primary election.